 If you haven't started creating a learning strategy for a modern learning ecosystem, your time may be running out.
 That’s because executive pressure to measure learning’s impact continues to grow.

-So, start now and complete the measurement program guide so you can envision your first (or next) xAPI-enabled learning measurement strategy.
-In completing the guidebook, not only will you have a helpful blueprint for implementing your strategy, but you’ll also have the chance to earn prizes.
+So, start now and complete the measurement program guide so you can envision your first (or next) xAPI-enabled learning measurement strategy and have a helpful blueprint for implementing your strategy.

 We’re adding an incentive to help you stay on track and complete your measurement program guide before summer arrives.
 That way, you’ll have the opportunity to work toward having a measurement program in place before the year is over.